jwkriewallLW/sc4k8s/README.md

 **Modify yaml with your information before running ./sc4k8s

-Run the command ./sc4k8s to:
+Run the command ./sc4k8s_install to:
-Install Splunk Connect for Kubernetes with the updated yaml file
+Install Splunk Connect for Kubernetes with the updated values.yaml file